Yes, I'm Your Angel

 "Yes, I'm Your Angel", also known as "I'm Your Angel", is a song written by Yoko Ono that was first released on Ono's and John Lennon's 1980 album Double Fantasy.
-It was later released as the b-side of Lennon's single "Watching the Wheels."
-The initial release of Double Fantasy used the title "I'm Your Angel" but later releases as well as the single used the title "Yes, I'm Your Angel."
+It was later released as the B-side of Lennon's single "Watching the Wheels".
+The initial release of Double Fantasy used the title "I'm Your Angel" but later releases as well as the single used the title "Yes, I'm Your Angel".

 Music and lyrics

 "Yes, I'm Your Angel" has a sound similar to that of 1930s and 1940s big band songs.
-In particular, the first three bars have an almost identical melody and harmony as Eddie Cantor's 1928 hit "Makin' Whoopee," written by Gus Kahn and Walter Donaldson.
-Although the two songs also have similar harmonic structures, the songs' melodies diverge by the fourth bar and "Yes, I'm Your Angel" has a completely different bridge than "Makin' Whoopee."
-Nonetheless, the similarities between the two songs prompted the publishers of "Makin' Whoopee" to sue Ono, requesting $1 million in monetary damages, a prohibition on any marketing of the "Yes, I'm Your Angel," and that all records, tapes and sheet music of "Yes, I'm Your Angel" be destroyed.
+In particular, the first three bars have an almost identical melody and harmony as Eddie Cantor's 1928 hit "Makin' Whoopee", written by Gus Kahn and Walter Donaldson.
+Although the two songs also have similar harmonic structures, the songs' melodies diverge by the fourth bar and "Yes, I'm Your Angel" has a completely different bridge than "Makin' Whoopee".
+Nonetheless, the similarities between the two songs prompted the publishers of "Makin' Whoopee" to sue Ono, requesting $1 million in monetary damages, a prohibition on any marketing of "Yes, I'm Your Angel", and that all records, tapes and sheet music of "Yes, I'm Your Angel" be destroyed.
 The suit was settled with Ono paying undisclosed monetary damages, but without restrictions on future releases on subsequent sales of Double Fantasy.